msgprado/couchpotato.provider.extratorrent/README.md

 3. copy that two .py files in extratorrent folder

-4. reboot couchpotato or if you wish reboot the system
+4. reboot couchpotato or if you wish reboot your system

 Notice: this provider will show up with YTS icon in couchpotato, don´t worry.